Harvest cannabis buds at the right time for the highest potency, yields, and best effects!

 Without further ado, here’s the gallery of “ready for harvest” cannabis buds!

 Some buds kind of look almost white at harvest due to either lots of trichomes or the buds themselves may be pale.
-This type of coloring is how strains like “White Widow” got their name 🙂 If you look closely the actual pistils/hairs have all darkened and curled in, so this bud is ready to harvest!
+This type of coloring is how strains like “White Widow” got their name 🙂 If you look closely, the actual pistils/hairs have all darkened and curled in, so this bud is ready to harvest!

 A few more examples of pale buds that are ready to harvest

 This cannabis bud keeps putting out new white pistils right when it looks like it’s about ready to be harvested!
-Some plants keep doing this over and over during the flowering stage, and you may eventually have to just decide to make the chop.
+Some plants keep doing this over and over during the flowering stage, and you may eventually have to decide to make the chop.
 This picture is right before the grower decided to harvest this plant.
-Learn more about what to do if your plant keeps making new pistils
+Learn more about what to do if your plant keeps making new pistils.

 Here’s that plant from a little further away for context

 This bud has many tiny new sugar leaves and new pistils on top.
 It also has a top-heavy “fist” shape.
-These are common symptom of heat or light damage, especially if they only appear on the parts of the plant close to the light.
+These are common symptoms of heat or light damage, especially if they only appear on the parts of the plant close to the light.
 If this is happening, look at the older parts of the buds to decide when to harvest.
 Even though there’s a bunch of new white pistils on top, this bud is ready right now because the rest of the bud looks ready!